Sonu-Hansda/lhc-mall/README.md

 LHCMall is an ecommerce frontend site for the college hackathon.
 It allows users to browse, search, and buy products from various categories and vendors.

 ## Demo
-Here is the vercel link : https://lhc-mall.vercel.app/ Here is a gif file that shows how the site works:
+Here is the vercel link : https://lhc-mall.vercel.app/ <br>
+Here is a gif file that shows how the site works:

 ![Gif Video](https://github.com/Sonu-Hansda/lhc-mall/blob/main/vid.gif)